 But South Italy is the birthplace of pizza!
 Go to Naples for an authentic classic Margherita pizza and fried pizza calzone style.

 The Amalfi coast offers fresh seafood while you sip your Limoncello lemon liqueur – which also tastes good in cake form!

 On Sicily, sample Nero d’Avola red wine, a native grape to the island and don’t leave without trying the wonderful couscous of Trapani or the pastries of Noto.

-France Or Italy: Which Should You Choose?
+France Or Italy: Which Is The Better Choice?

 Both France and Italy will provide an unforgettable holiday, but they’re also very different destinations.

 While France has a great coastline, if your priority is sun, sea, and sand, then Italy may be a better choice than France.
 Italy has some stunning beaches and the water is warm for swimming.

 Both Italy and France have some great city breaks too, and it’s hard to separate these countries in that respect, though Italy’s cities may just trump France’s.